|Cornell University - Employee Assembly||19786||Yes|

 |Staff Recognition, Awards & Events Committee||

-An ad-hoc committee established to review employee concerns related to parking regulations, parking tier structures, and the availability of public transportation and parking infrastructure with the expectation of developing recommendations for review by the full Assembly.
+This committee reviews employee concerns related to parking regulations, parking tier structures, and the availability of public transportation and parking infrastructure with the expectation of developing recommendations for review by the full Assembly.

 |University Benefits Committee||